olegator77/zway-bot/readme.md

 ### Start bot

 ```
+zway-bot -zway-url=<zway API server url> \
+    -zway-user=<zway user name> \
+    -zway-password=<zway password> \
-zway-bot -zway-url=<zway API server url> -zway-user=<zway user name> -zway-password=<zway password> -tg-bot-token='<telegram bot token' --tg-bot-users=<comma separated list of authorized telegram users>
+    -tg-bot-token='<telegram bot token' \
+    -tg-bot-users=<comma separated list of authorized telegram users> \
+    -http-addr=<http server addr:port> \
+    -bind-locations=<Comma separated bindings of sender's default locations, e.g 'olegator77=cabinet,192.168.1.101=hall'>

 ```

 ### Using bot

-Send text commands to bot like:
+Just send text phrases to the bot like:

-- 'turn on lamp in the hall'
+- `turn on lamp in the lounge`
-- 'red illumination in the cabinet'
+- `red illumination in the cabinet`
-- 'green illumination'
+- `green illumination`
-- 'turn off TV in the bedroom'
+- `turn off TV in the bedroom`
-- 'heat floor in the bathroom'
+- `heat floor in the bathroom and toilet`

-It parses text and matches it with commands, devices and locations titles.
+Bot will parse phrase, match it with commands, devices and locations titles obtained from ZWay server.

+Supported comamnds are:
+- `on` - turn on the device
+- `off` - turn off the device
+- `run` - run scene
+- `red/green/yellow/white...` - set color to RGB lamp illumination
+- `maximum` - set maximum level to dimmer
+- `lighter` - increase dimmer level
+- `darker` - decrease dimmer level

+### Control contexts

+Bot is remember last devices and locations, and uses them for next commands to last devices or last location.
+Contexts are binded to commands's sender: telegram nick or IP address of remote host.

+E.g: after command `turn on dimmer in the cabinet`, the next command can be in short form, like just `off` or `maximum`.
+The device `dimmer` and location `cabinet` will be used from last context.

+### Default locations

+Bot can use default location of command sender (telegram nick or IP address of remote host).
+This default location will be used, if command phrase is not contains location name.